Tess600/mock-archive-collections/README.md

-# mock-archive-collections
+# Sample-archive-collections
-Repository for mock archive collections to use in database query, finding aids and digital asset management.
+Repository for sample archive collections to use in database query, finding aids and digital asset management.